Transaxillary Breast Augmentation: Breast Implants

 It’s important to ensure you follow up with your Plastic Surgeon and surgical team, as recommended – and follow your healing and recovery instructions exactly, for a good result in terms of your breast augmentation and your scar visibility.

-Dr Sackelariou performs Asian Breast Augmentation using Armpit Incisions in Melbourne.
+Dr Sackelariou performs Asian Breast Augmentation using Armpit Incisions.

 - Caring for your incisions and reducing scar formation often includes the necessity of wearing the correct post-operative support garments or recommended support bras after breast augmentation surgery.